pycom/pydocs/content/gettingstarted/troubleshooting-guide.md

 **Cannot connect to Pycom on Linux**

-If you’re a Linux user and can’t connect to your board, there might be a permission issue to access the serial port.
+If you're a Linux user and can't connect to your board, there might be a permission issue to access the serial port.

 **Solution:** Run the following command `sudo usermod -a -G dialout $USER`